OXFORDSHIRE, United Kingdom — People are angry, but does it matter?

 This was the central question addressed by VOICES speakers on Thursday, dissecting the current age of protest and questioning the effectiveness of democracy in protecting the populace.

 The chief executive and founder of Zeitguide Brad Grossman spoke with a trio of journalists about the surge of unrest rocking countries globally, often for seemingly unrelated reasons.
-In a separate conversation with BoF Editor-in-Chief Imran Amed, Carole Cadwalladr, the Guardian and Observer journalist who worked with whistleblower Christopher Wylie on an investigation into Cambridge Analytica, highlighted the inaction of both the American and UK governments to punish Facebook for its role in a
+In a separate conversation with BoF Editor-in-Chief Imran Amed, Carole Cadwalladr, the Guardian and Observer journalist who worked with whistleblower Christopher Wylie on an investigation into Cambridge Analytica, highlighted the inaction of both the American and UK governments to punish Facebook for its role in a massive data breach.

-Cadwalladr's investigative piece, published in 2018, detailed how Facebook enabled data analytics firm Cambridge Analytic to harvest millions of user profiles without authorisation and serve them specific political advertisements, resulting in Brexit and Donald Trump's victory in the 2016 US presidential election.
+Cadwalladr's investigative piece, published in 2018, detailed how Facebook enabled data analytics firm Cambridge Analytica to harvest millions of user profiles without authorisation and serve them specific political advertisements, resulting in Brexit and Donald Trump's victory in the 2016 US presidential election.